-Long and arduous hike that is only meant for the experienced or guided.
+- Australian Alps Track (45-60 days, 406 miles) – Long and arduous hike that is only meant for the experienced or guided.
 Passes through the highest mountains of Australia.
 Requires food drops.

 - Fraser Island Great Walk (5-7 days, 52 miles) – Walk across the entire length of Fraser Island, which is one of the most beautiful places in Australia.

-The ultimate Outback adventure!
+- Larapinta Trail (16-20 days, 140 miles) – The ultimate Outback adventure!
 Fairly new trail and already one of the best in the country.

 - Cape to Cape Track (6-8 days, 88 miles) – A stunning coastal walk that is conveniently located near Perth.
 Showcases some of the best scenery in the Margaret River region.

 - Overland Track (5-8 days, 46 miles) – A walk through the finest mountain landscapes in Tasmania.
 Arguably the best trek in Australia.

 Surfing in Australia

-Surfing is as much a part of the Australian identity as kangaroos or prawns on the barbie.
+Surfing is as much a part of the Australian identity as kangaroos or shrimps on the barbie.
 Australia is extremely passionate when it comes to hanging ten and catching some waves.

 There are so many amazing surfing spots in Australia that it would seem more logical to note where you couldn’t actually surf.
-Everywhere you go there’s seems to be good breaks and swells.
+Everywhere you go there seems to be good breaks and swells.

 |Where to Go Surfing||Location||Why Surf Here?!|